libts/tslib/README.md

 ### module: invert
-  Invert values in X and/or Y direction around the given value.
+  Invert values in the X and/or Y direction around the given value.
   There are no default values.
 If specified, a value has to be set.
 If one axis is not specified, it's simply untouched.